pyvista/pyvista-tutorial/tutorial/09_sphinx/README.rst

 .. tip::

-    This section of the tutorial was adopted from <insert link>
+    This section of the tutorial was adopted from `Plotting Themes <https://docs.pyvista.org/user-guide/themes.html>`_ and `Sphinx PyVista Plot Directive <https://docs.pyvista.org/extras/plot_directive.html>`_
     chapter of the PyVista documentation.